 The group reads it a second time while placing wooden figures in the sand to portray the story as you read it (Logos).
 Move them as the story unfolds.
 Before you continue, make sure everyone shares at least one thing that they think the story meant to the original audience.
 You can ask: "What actually happened? and how did it impact these people?"

 Each family member finds a wooden object that would be them and places themselves somewhere in the sandbox while asking the following questions:

-Who do I identify with in the story today?
+Who do I identify within the story today?
 How does it make me feel to be in this position?
-This is where Lectio Divina and Theophostic starts to overlap.
+This is where Lectio Divina and Theophostic start to overlap.
 Each person takes a figure out of the box and places it in the sand and share why they did that.

-Example, I am one of the disciples or the sick man in the story.
+For example, I am one of the disciples or the sick man in the story.
 What story in your personal life do you connect this to now?
 Then finally, each person explains where they see Jesus in the sand.
 Is he far or near?
-Is is inside the box or perhaps outside of the box?
+Is it inside the box or perhaps outside of the box?
 What do you think he is saying?

 Key to the process:

 Never touch someone else’s image while they explain what is going on for them in the box.
 Do not interrupt or quote scripture to help someone hear what God might be saying.
 Just listen.
 You can debrief afterward.
 Keep the safe environment going.

 What is the key emotion I am becoming aware of?
 If you are with children, help to facilitate this.